pratapladhani/mcs-labs/labs/autonomous-account-news/README.md

 </html>"
 ```

-8. Replace **your-custom-domain** in the HTML content with a custom domain pointing at your Salesforce org.

   > [!IMPORTANT]
-  > Use the **Salesforce custom domain** value provided in the **Lab Resources** (specific per training).

-  > [!IMPORTANT]
   > The HTML template functions as a **one-shot example** that guides the agent's generation process.
 When the agent is asked to produce an HTML report, it will refer to this template to determine how to format the content, structure the sections, and organize links.
   >
-  > The agent will also extract useful signals from the template — for instance, it may use the Salesforce domain structure (e.g., `your-custom-domain.lightning.force.com`) to dynamically generate opportunity links for each retrieved opportunity
+  > The agent will also extract useful signals from the template — for instance, it may use the Sales App domain structure (e.g., `workshop-hub.crm.dynamics.com`) to dynamically generate opportunity links for each retrieved opportunity

-9. Save the **Conversation start** topic
+7. Save the **Conversation start** topic

-10. Now that your agent has a preloaded HTML template, configure an Outlook email tool to deliver the report.
+8. Now that your agent has a preloaded HTML template, configure an Outlook email tool to deliver the report.

-11. Navigate to **Tools** in the top-level menu.
+9. Navigate to **Tools** in the top-level menu.

-12. Click **+ Add a tool**.
+10. Click **+ Add a tool**.

-13. In the search bar, type `Outlook`.
+11. In the search bar, type `Send an email`.

-14. Select **Send an email (V2)** from Microsoft 365 Outlook.
+12. Select **Send an email (V2)** from Office 365 Outlook.

-15. Choose an existing Outlook connection or add a new one.
+13. Choose an existing Outlook connection or add a new one.

-16. Click **Add and configure**.
+14. Click **Add and configure**.

-17. Configure the following settings:
+15. Configure the following settings:
    - **Name**: `Send a summary report`
    - **Description**: `Sends a summary report on account news.`

-18. Click **Additional details**.
+16. Click **Additional details**.

-19. Under **Authentication**, select **Maker-provided credentials**.
+17. Under **Authentication**, select **Maker-provided credentials**.

   > [!IMPORTANT]
   > Always use Maker-provided credentials for autonomous agents.
 This allows tools to run without user interaction.